damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Feedback (Cycle Analytics)

-But remember the goal of continuous delivery is not just about automating your deployments, it’s also about identifying bottlenecks in your deployment process and streamlining those over time.
-To help you spot bottlenecks in your development process, GitLab has a built-in dashboard that tracks your cycle time.
+To help you spot bottlenecks in your development process, GitLab has a built-in dashboard that tracks how long it takes the team to move from idea to production.

 > * Click Cycle Analytics